Terms & Conditions of Trade – Goods

 3. Acceptance

-Each Order shall constitute acceptance by the Customer of these Terms and Conditions of Trade.
+Placing an Order constitutes acceptance of these Terms and Conditions of Trade.

 4. Prices

-Prices are subject to change without notice.
-All Orders will be charged at prices prevailing at the date of delivery of the Goods.
-Goods and Services Tax will be charged on all orders at the rate set by New Zealand law.
+Prices may change without notice.
+Orders are charged at the price applicable on the date of delivery.
+GST is charged at the rate set by New Zealand law.

 5. Delivery